hannahfolkertsma/blackjackgame/README.md

 *TODO - further enhancements*

-In the future, I'd like to implement splitting and doubling down as game mechanics.
+ - implement splitting and doubling down as game mechanics
+ - add a delay between cards being drawn so that it looks more like cards are being dealt - this proved difficult and wasn't feasible under this timeline